yousefelassal/quote-cron/README.md

 > Wisdom alone is the science of other sciences.

 > Subdue your appetites, my dears, and you've conquered human nature.

+> Man is equally incapable of seeing the nothingness from which he emerges and the infinity in which he is engulfed.